 Being a coach in any venue helps people of all ages to develop discipline, dedication, heart and a respect for others.
 In 'dogs' - both two and four footed spirits.
 I am so fortunate to be able to continue my passion.
 If you are in need of help with your pet, join the 'Results-Pawformance' pack.
 Warning - training here may be addicting!
-On a postivie note, it is a terrific habit that your pup may enjoy more than you do...
+On a postive note, it may turn into a terrific hobby!
+Even better, your pup may enjoy as much or more than you...
 Many pups just 'know' when it is time for class before they leave their home!
 How cool is that?!

 Before registering, go to my Schedule page (blue rectangle link at the top of this page) and scroll down to 2019 Classes.
 Follow the steps #1 - #5 to navigate the information to help ensure your pet is correctly registered.

 Trainers attending recent puppy and dog training classes are from: Brighton, Byron, Commerce (one Commerce trainer with a dog from Royal Oak), Durand, Fenton, Flushing, Fowlerville, Green Oak Township, Hartland, Highland, Holly, Howell, Milford, New Hudson, Novi, Pinckney, Plymouth, South Lyon, Walled Lake, West Bloomfield and Whitmore Lake!